 - Be ready for group interviews.
 The natural tendency, when interviewed by several people, is to focus your delivery on the most approachable or comfortable interviewer.
 Make sure that you make eye contact with all your interviewers and direct your responses to all members of the interviewing group.
-Each person will have a say in your final evaluation, and some of their assessment will inevitably be influenced by whether you developed a rapport with them.
+Each person will have a say in your final evaluation, and some of their assessments will inevitably be influenced by whether you developed a rapport with them.

 - Don't forget that you are always being evaluated even when individuals are not asking you probing questions.
 You will often have the opportunity to meet with recent hires, perhaps for lunch.
 These folks will be asked for their impressions later on so don't let down your guard.

 - Some site visits involve group activities like case analyses or social receptions where you might interact with other candidates.
 Employers will use these situations to assess your ability to work in groups.
 You will need to showcase your leadership skills and finesse with people to succeed in these sessions.
-Drawing consensus, including others, and listening, will be valued in addition to any astute statements and creative solutions which you might offer.
+Drawing consensus, including others, and listening, will be valued in addition to any astute statements and creative solutions that you might offer.

 - Be prepared to ask questions and show an interest in each person with whom you meet.
 Examples include what they enjoy most about their role, a summary of their career path with the organization, the biggest challenge faced by their employer at this juncture and what they think is necessary for one to succeed in the job for which you are interviewing.